 EVIDENCE OF EFFECTIVENESS

-This intervention was evaluated in a randomized controlled trial of 120 families with infants who were randomly assigned to either (i) a group that received the Abecedarian intervention or (ii) a control group that did not, but was given free diapers and formula and could use any other community preschools or child care centers.1
+This intervention was evaluated in a randomized controlled trial with a sample of approximately 120 families with infants.
+The families were randomly assigned to either (i) a group that received the Abecedarian intervention or (ii) a control group that did not, but was given free diapers and formula and could use any other community preschools or child care centers.1

 Virtually all sample children were African American, only about a quarter lived with both of their biological parents, and most of their families reported no earned income.
 At the time of the children’s births, their mothers averaged 20 years of age and less than a high school education.

-Effects of the Abecedarian Project at the age-30 follow-up:
+Effects of the Abecedarian Project at the age-30 follow-up:2

 All of the following effects are statistically significant at the 0.05 level, unless noted otherwise.